Hkllopp/python-chatbot-FlyMe/README.md

 - Implement a multi-turn conversation using Dialogs
 - Handle user interruptions for such things as `Help` or `Cancel`
 - Prompt for and validate requests for information from the user
+- Use [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/cloudservices) to monitor your bot

 ## Prerequisites